 Council of delegates

-The biennial meeting of the Council is also the occasion for the Henry Dunant medal ceremony.
-The medals are the Movement’s highest awards recognizing outstanding contributions to humanitarian action.
+The biennial meeting of the Council is also the occasion for the Henry Dunant Medal ceremony.
+This medal is the Movement's highest award recognizing outstanding contributions to humanitarian action."